jdereynal/aws-jwt-auth/README.md

 A AWS Lambda function intended to be used as an AWS API Gateway custom authorizer to verify JWTs.

 ## Usage
-- If you are in the NotifyMe AWS domain (https://notify-me-byu.signin.aws.amazon.com)
+- If you are at BYU and you are in the NotifyMe AWS domain (https://notify-me-byu.signin.aws.amazon.com):
     + You just need to [add a custom authorizer](#add-a-custom-authorizer) for your api.
-- If you are not in the NotifyMe AWS domain
+- If you are not at BYU and not in the NotifyMe AWS domain:
     + First you'll need to [create a lambda function](#create-a-lambda-function) called `verifyJWT`.
     + Then [add a custom authorizer](#add-a-custom-authorizer) for your api.